 Reappointment for Multi-Year Contracts of Three Years or More, and/or Promotion

 University guidelines require Continuing Contract Faculty, including clinical faculty, to be reviewed in the penultimate year of a multi-year contract.
 Penultimate year reviews must be submitted by the department or program to the appropriate Divisional Dean by March 15.
 If the department has any concerns that a clinical faculty member is not fulfilling the requirements of the position or that the position may not be needed to fulfill the teaching mission of the department or program, these should be clearly outlined in the report submitted to the Divisional Dean.
-Any reservations must be shared in writing and in person with the faculty member, who is obliged to acknowledge receipt of this information by countersigning the report on a summary of the report, so that he or she is under no misunderstanding regarding the expectations for him or her.
+Any reservations must be shared in writing and in person with the faculty member, who is obliged to acknowledge receipt of this information by countersigning the report on a summary of the report, so that the candidate is under no misunderstanding regarding the expectations.
 The chair or director must submit a written report to the Divisional Dean that includes the substance of the review and a recommendation for reappointment, promotion or termination.
-In the event of a decision to reappoint the faculty member shall complete the remainder of his/her term and shall be reappointed, normally for another multi-year term.
+In the event of a decision to reappoint the faculty member shall complete the remainder of their term and shall be reappointed, normally for another multi-year term.

 Following a review, if the decision is not to offer a reappointment, the faculty member shall be notified of the decision no later than August 31st of the penultimate year, and shall continue to be under contract for the final year.